Skip to main content

 When Things Go Wrong

 From time to time, a release will fail.
 It's a complex process.
 The first thing to do after you've exhausted your knowledge and debugging skills or patience is to contact others.
-You might reach out to the development or maintainers channels on Pantbuild Slack in the absence of other ideas about whom to ask for help.
+You might reach out to the development or maintainers channels on Pantsbuild Slack in the absence of other ideas about whom to ask for help.